 #2: What’s the Point?

-Like we saw in the last example, simply being direct is good but not all you can do to maximize the effectiveness of your CTAs.
-You should also explain why this action will benefit whomever takes it.
+As shown in the examples above, simple CTAs are good but there is more you can do to maximize the effectiveness of your CTAs.
+For example, you should also explain why/how this action will benefit whomever takes it.

 Sometimes, however, you want your visitors to take an action that requires little effort or commitment on their end.
 Emphasize that!